idaholab/moose/modules/doc/content/getting_started/installation/offline_installation.md

 !include installation/manual_prereqs.md

 In addition, the target machine will need an MPI wrapper.
-We recommend one of the following:
+We recommend one of the following
+products:

 - [MPICH](https://www.mpich.org/)

 - [OpenMPI](https://www.open-mpi.org/)

+Please choose one of the above and follow their instructions on how to build, install, and use your MPI wrapper of choice.

+!alert tip title=Linux MPI Wrapper
+If you are operating on a personal Linux workstation, the easiest way to obtain an MPI wrapper is via the same tool used to obtain a developers environment in the Prerequisites section.

 !alert note title=Personal Air-Gapped Workstation Procuring the above on a personal air-gapped workstation will need to be your responsibility.
 We